Kount/kount-android-sdk/README.md

 ## Installation

-Download the [Kount Android SDK](https://github.com/Kount/kount-android-sdk) and then go to the [Kount support article] (https://support.kount.com/hc/en-us/articles/360050315672-How-to-Integrate-the-Kount-SDK-into-an-Android-App) for full installatioon instructions.
+Download the [Kount Android SDK](https://github.com/Kount/kount-android-sdk), and then go to the [Kount support article](https://support.kount.com/hc/en-us/articles/360050315672-How-to-Integrate-the-Kount-SDK-into-an-Android-App) for full set of installation instructions.